 Water Sensitive Urban Design (WSUD)

-WSUD is the technology that has been developed around slowing the water down and allowing it to be treated before it flows from urban landscape into a receiving waterbody.
+WSUD is the technology that has been developed around slowing the water down and allowing it to be treated before it flows from an urban landscape into a receiving waterbody.

 WSUD looks at water as a resource to be harnessed as opposed to a liability to be dealt with.
 This is a significant shift in thinking that is essential for the enhancement of local waterways and water quality.